ClintH/remote/README.md

 Remote will try to establish a WebRTC connection, advertised via the web socket server.
 Messages which are sent directly to a peer will use this means of transport.
-WebRTC can avoid a lot of the latency issues encountered if you're messaging via a publicly-hosted websocket server such as on Glitch.
+WebRTC can avoid a lot of the latency issues encountered if you're messaging via a publicly-hosted WebSocket server such as on Glitch.

 ## Peer ids